dgatf/sct101ctm/README.md

 <p align="center"><img src="./images/6.png" width="400"></p>

-## Prepare bootable USB on a Ubuntu installation
+## Prepare a bootable USB

-Download Ubuntu preferred flavour
+Download your Ubuntu preferred flavour

-The tablet has with a 32bit UEFI, but Ubuntu comes with 64bits bootloader.
+The tablet has with a 32bit UEFI, but Ubuntu comes with 64bit bootloader.
 To replace with a 32bit UEFI bootloader you can use [isorespin](http://linuxiumcomau.blogspot.com/2017/06/customizing-ubuntu-isos-documentation.html)

-Create the iso with 32bit bootloader

 `isorespin.sh -i xubuntu-19.10-desktop-amd64.iso`